Where is your office located?

 Do your clients receive assignments between sessions?

 Absolutely.
-It’ll either be a reading assignment or a behavioral assignment.
+It’ll either be a reading assignment, a podcast, or some type of skills practice.

 What modalities do you use?